keboola/connection-docs/storage/tables/data-types/index.md

     "typed_table";
 ```

 ***Note:** The data type hinting is the components' responsibility, so components must be updated by their respective authors to support this.
-The database extractors that are maintained by Keboola already provide data types.
+The database data source connectors that are maintained by Keboola already provide data types.
 There is no list of components that support this feature.
 You may check the component's documentation to see if it supports native data types.*

 ### How to Define Data Types